 Green Living: Make your Workspace Green and Healthy.

 - Un-plug your office equipment at night.
 Using a power surge protector allows machines to be switched off or on very quickly.
-Three-billion dollars is wasted in electricity annually for office machines left running when not in use!
+Three billion dollars is wasted in electricity annually for office machines left running when not in use!

 - The average office worker uses 10,000 pieces of copy paper each year.
 Learn to PDF your documents and distribute them electronically.
 Half of the forests that originally covered 48% of the Earth’s land surface are now gone.
 Only 1/5th of the Earth’s original forests remain pristine and undisturbed.

 - Bring your lunch to work in a cloth bag.
-For food storage use glass containers that can be washed and re-used.
-This saves from using Styrofoam and plastic containers from fast food restaurants AND a homemade lunch will likely improve your health in many ways.
+For food storage, use glass containers that can be washed and re-used.
+This saves from using Styrofoam and plastic containers from fast-food restaurants, AND a homemade lunch will likely improve your health in many ways.

 - Americans spend an average of 90% of their time indoors, where indoor air is often 2 to 5 times more polluted than outdoor air.
-Air pollution from cars, factories and power plants is a major cause of asthma attacks.
+Air pollution from cars, factories, and power plants is a major cause of asthma attacks.
 More than half of the U.S. population lives in areas with poor air conditions, and studies suggest that “sick air” contributes to the development of asthma in previously healthy people.
-Install a small ionic air purifier in your office to help clean the air of viruses, germs and bacteria.
+Install a small ionic air purifier in your office to help clean the air of viruses, germs, and bacteria.

 - Don’t forget to turn off the lights when you leave your office.
 Or better yet, ask your company to install switches that automatically turn off when no movement is detected in a certain amount of time.
 Daily building operation (lighting, electricity, heating, and cooling of homes, offices, and schools) accounts for more than one-third of U.S. carbon dioxide emissions.

-- For more suggestions on making your office healthy see my article – 10 Smart Tips for a Green & Healthy Office
+- For more suggestions on making your office healthy, see my article – 10 Smart Tips for a Green & Healthy Office.

 Grow at least one heirloom herb this year! – The importance of preserving our seeds is quickly becoming urgent!
-Chemical companies are continuing to adulterate our seed supply through genetically modification tactics and the use of herbicides and pesticides.
+Chemical companies are continuing to adulterate our seed supply through gene modification tactics and the use of herbicides and pesticides.
 I provide a list of heirloom seed companies in which you can buy heirloom seeds.
 Use open-pollinated heirloom seeds that are organic and not genetically modified.
-Gather seeds after each season for use the next year.
+Gather seeds after each season for use next year.

 Got Pets?
 Go Green! – The Environmental Working Group found 35 toxic chemicals in dogs and 46 in cats – most at even higher levels than are found in people.
 63% of homes in the US have pets.
 Look for all-natural foods for your pets and educate yourself about a raw food diet for your pets.
-Make sure that you vacuum often thus ditching the chemical flea collars.
+Make sure that you vacuum often, thus ditching the chemical flea collars.
 Purchase biodegradable, compostable doo-bags for use when walking your dog.
 Use all-natural grooming products for your pets that are made without harmful chemicals.
 Purchase bedding that is organic and eco-friendly.